DAY 1

 D included

-Meeting at Kirkwall airport at 18.40, we have a 15-minute transfer to the city and our comfortable central 3-star hotel converted from a 17th century town house.
+Meeting at Kirkwall airport in the afternoon, we have a 15-minute transfer to the city and our comfortable central 3 star hotel converted from a 17th century town house.
 As a welcome drink, we may sample one of nearly 500 whiskies offered by the hotel’s bar, including Orkney single malts.

 DAY 2